jcruzp/DMHC_HOST_PROBE/README.md

  Device Mesh for Health Check

- DMHC is a mesh of devices, each one with a Heart Rate, Oxygen Saturation SpO2 and Temperature, (HOST) probe to capture values.
+ DMHC is a mesh of devices, each one with a Heart rate, Oxygen saturation SpO2 and Temperature, (HOST) probe to capture values.

  ![Imagen](https://hackster.imgix.net/uploads/attachments/1351356/img_4461_bwFKbqEmXt.jpg?auto=compress%2Cformat&w=740&h=555&fit=max)